-1979 Constitution: How Nigeria missed the mark – Minority Report - Vanguard News
+1979 CONSTITUTION: How Nigeria missed the mark – Minority Report - Vanguard News

 He said: ‘’Unknown to the Not Too Young to Run campaigners (who sometimes make a fetish of age in politics), Osoba and Usman had recommended in Section 145 of their own Draft Constitution way back in 1976 the minimum age of 30 as part of the qualifications to contest for the office of president or governor.

-”Other similarly remarkable provisions encapsulated in the Draft, but were regrettably rejected by the Obasanjo regime, include those on accountability by those in power; the purpose and management of political parties as well as the appointment of a prime minister by the elected president for the purpose of diffusing power.
+‘’Other similarly remarkable provisions encapsulated in the Draft, but were regrettably rejected by the Obasanjo regime, included those on accountability by those in power; the purpose and management of political parties as well as the appointment of a prime minister by the elected president for the purpose of diffusing power.

 On his part, Chief Olusegun Osoba said, ‘’ restructuring is a lie’’, adding that those calling for restructuring are doing so for their selfish interest.
 According to him, the call for restructuring by a chosen few in the country was not the solution to the country’s challenges.